spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 ### Intensive Care

-The intensive care unit handles the most urgent injuries, which lately means a lot of wounds from laser blasters, and even broken bones from hand to hand fighting.
+The intensive care unit handles the most urgent injuries, which lately means a lot of laser wounds, and even broken bones from hand to hand fighting.
 A squad of nurses and doctors are performing triage here at all times, processing incoming injuries, trying to stabilize people, and get them moved to other parts of Medical to free up space.

 The Doc can be found here, directing efforts and doing her best to keep things running smoothly.
 If the characters try to speak with her, she brushes them off, saying something like "Sorry, but unless you're here to help, I'm not available."